Skip to main content

 Middle 50% ACT: 34-36

-UPenn’s admissions is highly-selective, but students applying to the UPenn College of Arts & Science (CAS) will find it less academically competitive than schools like Harvard, Yale, Princeton, and Stanford (although exceptional academics are still a must).
+UPenn’s admissions is highly selective, but students applying to the UPenn College of Arts & Sciences (CAS) will find it less academically competitive than schools like Harvard, Yale, Princeton, and Stanford (although exceptional academics are still a must).
 UPenn values well-rounded students with excellent extracurricular profiles.

-Those applying to UPenn’s prestigious business school, the Wharton School, will need significant achievement outside of the classroom and ample leadership experience.
-Of course, to get accepted into the Wharton School, a student will also need outstanding academics.
+Those applying to the Wharton School, UPenn’s prestigious business school, will need significant achievements outside of the classroom and ample leadership experience.
+Of course, to get accepted into the Wharton School, a student will also need an outstanding academic profile.

 Unique Aspects of UPenn

 What is UPenn known for?
 It’s often called the “Social Ivy”—students have active lives outside the classroom, and a “work hard, play hard” attitude permeates the campus.
-Don’t let the fun vibe fool you though, the school’s academics are rigorous.
+Don’t let the fun vibe fool you—the school’s academics are rigorous.

-Wharton is known for its interdisciplinary education—at least one-third of Wharton students’ classes are in UPenn’s other undergraduate schools.
+Wharton is known for its interdisciplinary education—at least a quarter of Wharton students’ classes are in UPenn’s other undergraduate schools.
 Wharton prides itself on its flexible curriculum that allows undergraduates to pursue passions outside of the business world, whether it’s an interest in literature or political science.
-This educational approach prepares students for successful post-college careers in almost any field.
+This educational approach prepares students for successful careers post-college in almost any field.

-• The Huntsman Program: The Wharton School and the College of Arts & Sciences provide this program that allows students to study business and international relations—preparing them to engage in a global world.
+• The Huntsman Program: This program, offered by the Wharton School and the College of Arts & Sciences, enables students to study business and international relations—preparing them to engage in a global world.

-• The Jerome Fisher Program: The Wharton School and the School of Engineering and Applied Science combine to offer this competitive dual-degree program in business and engineering—students will need MIT-level STEM skills to successfully complete this course of study.
+• The Jerome Fisher Program: The Wharton School and Penn Engineering jointly offer this highly competitive dual-degree program in business and engineering.
+Students need MIT-level STEM skills to succeed in this rigorous course of study.

-• The Vagelos Program: Another collaboration between Wharton the CAS, students in this program pursue coursework in both business and bioscience, making it an ideal choice for students who want a career in the life science and healthcare sector.
+• The Vagelos Program: Another collaboration between Wharton and the CAS, students in this program pursue coursework in both business and bioscience, making it an ideal choice for students who want a career in the life sciences and healthcare sector.

-UPenn’s School of Engineering and Applied Science is often overshadowed by the Wharton School, but it shouldn’t be overlooked.
-Also known for its interdisciplinary approach, UPenn engineering offers several special programs in partnership with other schools, including disciplines such as management (M&T), energy research (VIPER), digital media & design (DMD), and information systems (NETS).
+Penn Engineering is often overshadowed by Wharton, but it’s a strong, innovative school in its own right and shouldn’t be overlooked.
+Penn Engineering is also known for its interdisciplinary approach—offering several special programs in partnership with other schools, including disciplines such as management (M&T) and energy research (VIPER).

 UPenn is also part of the Quaker Consortium, with other members Haverford, Bryn Mawr, and Swarthmore.
-This partnership allows students at any of these schools to take courses and participate in extracurriculars at their partner colleges.
+This partnership enables students at any of these schools to take courses and participate in extracurricular activities at partner colleges.

 Extracurriculars

 Greek life has played a role in UPenn’s history for more than a century and a half (arriving in 1849) and is a contributor to the school’s reputation for being “social.”
-Roughly a quarter of undergraduates participate in the school’s 48 fraternities and sororities, which are a hub of UPenn’s party scene.
+Roughly a fifth of undergraduates participate in the school’s approximately 40 fraternities and sororities, which are a hub of UPenn’s party scene.

 The Daily Pennsylvanian is the student-run newspaper of UPenn.
-The DP was introduced in 1885 (under the name The Pennsylvanian) and has been published daily since 1894, with the exception of a disruption during World War II.
-More than 250 students work for the DP under the supervision of three professional staff members.
+The DP was introduced in 1885 (under the name The Pennsylvanian) and has been published daily since 1894, except for a disruption during World War II.
+More than 250 students work for the DP, supervised by three professional staff members.

 The Social Planning and Events Committee (SPEC) is a popular student group on campus.
 A branch of student government, SPEC develops, plans, and organizes campus events, including Spring Fling and bringing famous speakers to campus.
-Trevor Noah, host of the Daily Show recently came to UPenn for a conversation thanks to SPEC.
+Comedian Trevor Noah, director Spike Lee, and actor Woody Harrelson have all visited UPenn in recent years for conversations hosted by SPEC.

 Founded in 2001, the Excelano Project—UPenn’s first and premier spoken word group—is a favorite among students.
 In 2007 and 2009, the Excelano Project won the College Union’s Poetry Slam Invitational (CUPSI) title.
 Excelano Project poets have been featured everywhere from the White House to Broadway to HBO.